 NOTE: If any force is required to install any of the four jib pins, it should not be more than a few hits from a machine hammer.

 1 Jib Lock Pin

-15. Remove anti-two-block switch, retaining pin, and plug from the boom head.
+15. Remove ATB switch, retaining pin, and plug from the boom head.
 Reinstall on jib head.